Collection date: Jan 1899

 It’s not known what schooling Daisy received but she did not go to university.
 In July 1910 she was involved in a Sale of Needlework event in Barnet – ‘a well-laden stall of plain and fancy needlework presided over by…Misses Daisy and Molly Daking’ (Barnet Press 9 July 1910).
 This is an important reference because it shows she was still living in Barnet, that she was a good seamstress (she later made folk dance costumes) and that she was involved with a children’s charity (in this case the St Nicholas Home for ‘crippled children’).
 In addition the 1910 event had an entertainment of morris dancing and folksongs with girls from the Queen Elizabeth’s grammar school.
 Although it is not mentioned in the newspaper report, it is highly likely that Daisy Daking was involved in the dance training.

 In December 1911 the English Folk Dance Society was formally constituted in London.
-Having received her various teaching certificates, Daisy Daking was sent to support the Oxford branch of the new Society.
-This would be inaugurated on 15 March 1912 (Oxfordshire Weekly News 27 March) and Daisy had already coached girls from Holy Trinity school for the evening’s entertainment.
+In January 1912, having received her various teaching certificates, Daisy Daking took over from Peggy Walsh in support of the Oxford branch of the new Society, which was inaugurated on 15 March 1912 (Oxfordshire Weekly News 27 March).
+Daisy had been coaching girls from Holy Trinity school in readiness for the evening’s entertainment.
 Sharp was present and Mr (Claud) Wright and Mr Tiddy performed jigs.

 Soon after this Daisy began taking the morris classes at Adderbury*(Saturday mornings, cost of course 2/-).
 Daisy’s contact with Janet Blunt at this time led not only to her assistance in collecting some dances with her (JHB/17B/19) but also to a warm friendship, Daisy calling on her at the start of her caravan excursion in July 1914 (‘Log of the Fine Companion’ DCD/1).